 HELP realises its aims by enabling responsible and committed people from the developed world to:

-All donations and sponsorship money, net only of unavoidable bank charges, will go to the child or school you want to support.
-Volunteers are asked to make a small contribution towards HELP's expenses (see the volunteer page for details.)
+All donations, net only of unavoidable bank charges, will go to the school you want to support.
+Volunteers are asked to make a small contribution towards HELP‘s expenses (see the volunteer page for details.)